 5. If you are feeling unusually sad or worried please tell us -

 Please remember that being asked to deal with more than one problem in a consultation is a common reason for us being unable to keep the appointment system running smoothly.
-Please book double appointments (20 min) if you have several problems or complex issues to deal with.

 Role of reception

 Why might it be difficult to get an appointment?

 The surgery is particularly busy on Mondays especially during the winter months.
 If your appointment is not urgent, try to book on a less busy day after 10.30am.
 If you let us know as soon as possible you can't attend your appointment, we can then make it available for another patient.
 You can book to have a telephone consultation with a doctor if you wish.
 He or she will ring you on the telephone number you have given.

 The surgery is particularly busy on Mondays especially during the winter months.
 If your appointment is not urgent, try to book on a less busy day after 10.30am.
 If you let us know as soon as possible you can't attend your appointment, we can then make it available for another patient.

 If you need to book a routine follow-

 If you need a consultation but are too ill to come to surgery, a doctor may visit you at home.
 When urgent medical help is required this will be the doctor on call, but in less urgent cases you may request your own particular doctor, please note we cannot guarantee which doctor will come.